Bank of England points to 2015 rate rise, blurs guidance

 The central bank said a view in financial markets that rates could rise in the second quarter of next year - around the time of a national election - was consistent with its goal to keep inflation close to its 2 percent target.

-It also pointed to market expectations that its interest rate would stand at 2 percent in three years' time, a timeframe supported by a Reuters poll of economists taken after the Bank announcement.
+It also pointed to market expectations that its interest rate would stand at 2 percent in three years' time, a timeframe supported by a Reuters poll of economists taken after the BoE anouncement.

 Sterling hit a two-week high against the dollar and British government bond prices fell after the Bank's announcement as investors added to bets on a rate hike next year.